winitzki/CocoaJoin/README.md

 If the name `counter` is already locally defined, it is a compile-time error to define the same name again in the same scope.
 No error will result if the name is redefined within another local scope.

-* A join definition is represented by an object of class CJoin.
+* A join definition is represented by an object of class `CJoin` (the "join object").

-The join object is not visible directly, but it has initialized its job queue and is ready to accept any injected molecules known to it, i.e. any of its input molecules.
+The join object is not visible directly.
+After performing a join definition, the join object initializes its job queue and is ready to accept any injected molecules known to it, i.e. any of its input molecules.
 When the join object is destroyed, it also destroys the queue it has created.

 Each molecule name carries a strong reference to the join object to which it belongs, and there are no other references to the join object.
 Once you destroy the last molecule name that uses the join object, the join is gone.

 Together with the join object, the molecule names are created in the local scope, and their reactions have been defined and stored in the join object.

 * A reaction may be designated for the "UI thread".